 Extras

-Trek FX bikes have a couple of extra features worth mentioning.
-First, they have ergonomic grips that reduce pressure on your palms.
+Trek FX 1 has a couple of extra features worth mentioning.
+First, it has ergonomic grips that reduce pressure on your palms.
 So, even if you ride without gloves, your hands won’t get sore.

-Of course, these bikes are also designed to be compatible with fenders, stands, and racks to increase your storage capacity.
+Of course, it is also designed to be compatible with fenders, stands, and racks to increase your storage capacity.

 Below, I summarize the most important technical specifications.